Neveix/voxelcore-seat-commons/docs/en/boats/03-overriding-globally.md

 3. Replace any function with your own implementation.
 4. Store a reference to the original function if you need to call it.

+### Default parameters override

+1. Get the default boat component
+2. Modify `default_param` as you want.

 ---

 ## Example: Global `on_used` Override